gvwilson/thirdbit/src/fiction/santas/index.md

 A few moments of dental floss, paper clips, and veneer, and the lock on Zubi's door made a very quiet *click*.

+[^silently]: Some people learn to play volleyball in school.
+Santas learn to walk on popcorn without making a sound.

 Finner slipped inside.
 "Psst!
 Are you ready?"